keystonejs/keystone/docs/api/access-control.md

 1. List level
 2. Field level
-3. Custom operations
+3. Custom schema

-To set defaults for all lists, fields, and custom operations, use the `defaultAccess` config when creating a `Keystone` instance.
+To set defaults for all lists, fields, and custom schema, use the `defaultAccess` config when creating a `Keystone` instance.
 Each defaults to `true` if omitted.

 ```javascript